jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Mend-State-of-Supply-Chain-Threats.md

 third\-party vendors and contractors third, and other risks associated with open source software fourth, in order of importance (Figure 3\).

 Third\-party libraries are widely used in software development because they give developers a way to quickly add specific functionality to their code.
-But because the components can nest several layers in the code, sometimes it can be hard to find vulnerabilities in applications.
+But because the components can nest

+several layers in the code, sometimes it can be hard to find vulnerabilities in applications.

 Work in Progress: Software
 Supply Chain Security

-Dark Readings survey shows most respondents are confident about the controls they have in place to mitigate supply chain security risks.
-Survey respondents express some level of confidence in how their organization would respond to a supply chain attack.
-Seventy percent indicate their organizations have designated staff to respond to supply chain issues or know whom to call in case of a supply chain attack, and 67% say their organizations have clear processes on how to respond (Figure 4\).
+Dark Reading’s survey shows most respondents are confident about the controls they have in place to mitigate supply chain security risks.
+Survey respondents express some level of confidence

+say their organizations have clear processes on how to respond (Figure 4\).
 Respondents also suggest they have all the pieces in place